KieranL/Chow-Me-In/server/README.md

 ```
 {
   id:     a unique integer used to identify a user,
-  fName:  the first name of the user
-  lName:  the last name of the user
+  name:  the  name of the user
 }
 ```
 More information will be added to this model in the future.